 To verify the settings, click Validate.

-If the syntax is valid, the following message appears:
+If the parameter validation succeeds, the following message appears: